CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/RTPS-Types/vSomeIP/BB_vSomeIP.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. -->
+trainings, skills, examples and how-to's. --> Documentation and source: https://github.com/COVESA/vsomeip.
+Configure services via JSON, use the vsomeip API for service discovery, request/response, and event notification patterns.
+See the vsomeip wiki for a 10-minute getting started guide.

 ## Known Implementation
 [vSomeIP](https://github.com/COVESA/vsomeip)